meza/java-config/README.md

 Basic usage
 ===========

-To get the best value out of this lib with the least amount of effort, use:
+To get the best value out of this lib with the least amount of effort, use this as it is:
+(and add your own configuration directives)

 ```java
 import hu.meza.tools.config.Config;